BRUTALISM AS FOUND

 As Anne Lacaton and Jean-Philippe Vassal show us, winners of the 2021 Pritzker Architecture Prize, the solution is to choose renovation over demolition, accompanied by a design ethics of sensitivity and care for the residents and concrete structures of existent working-class housing.
 Their motto: “Never demolish, never remove or replace, always add, transform, and reuse!”

-Blackwall regenerated, with an image of the Canary Wharf business district indicating the preferred market. @copy; Nick Thoburn, March 2017.
+Marketing billboard, 'Blackwall Regenerated', using an image of the Canary Wharf business district to indicate the preferred market. @copy; Nick Thoburn, March 2017.

 “Housing crisis is not a result of the system breaking down but of the system working as it is intended,” write David Madden and Peter Marcuse.
 It “stems from [and reproduces] the inequalities and antagonisms of class society,” of housing as a commodity and vehicle of accumulation against housing as a need.
 Here, the desperate crisis of housing affordability, disgraceful numbers of families housed in temporary accommodation, and ballooning street homelessness exist amidst, and are produced by, vast surpluses of property and wealth.